syncfusion-content/angular-docs/angular/DropDownList/SettingDimension.md

 ---
 layout: post
-title: Demension in DropDownList widget
+title: Demension in DropDownList widget | Syncfusion
-description: Setting Dimensions to DropDownList widget
+description: Learn here how to Set Dimensions to DropDownList widget in Syncfusion Essential Angular Application, its elements, and more.
 platform: Angular
 control: DropDownList
 documentation: ug
 ---

-# Setting dimensions
+# Demension in DropDownList widget

 ## Widget Sizing